harrycresswell/cu/README.md

-# A Modern CSS Starter
+# cu.css – A modern CSS framework

-This CSS starter is heavily inspired by [Cube CSS](https://cube.fyi/), a methodology orientated towards simplicity, pragmatism and consistency.
+cu.css starter is a modern CSS framework based on [Cube CSS](https://cube.fyi/)–a methodology orientated towards simplicity, pragmatism and consistency–and [Utopia](https://utopia.fyi/)– fluid responsive type.

+It’s also inspired by simple.css.

+There are, however, a few difference from Cube CSS.

 Unlike Cube CSS, however, this starter doesn’t abstract design tokens away from the CSS, or generate utility classes for you.